tinyheero/tinyheero.github.io/_posts/2015-07-26-making-your-first-R-package.md

 Notice how I didn't specify any version for dplyr which simply indicates that the package requires some version of dplyr.
 Also remember the comma between each dependency.
 I've been burned a few times by that!

+You can additionally add packages to the Depends section of the DESCRIPTION file instead of the Imports section.
+What's the difference?
+The only difference is that packages in the Depends section are loading and attached while packages in the Imports section are only loaded.
+For more details on this, I refer you to the [namespace section](http://r-pkgs.had.co.nz/namespace.html) of R packages.

 # How do I Document My Functions?

 So how do you get that nice documentation in R when I go `?load_mat`.
 We can leverage off the [roxygen2](https://cran.r-project.org/web/packages/roxygen2/index.html) which provides a very simple way of documenting our functions and then produces `man/load_mat.Rd` files which is what we see when we go `?load_mat`.
 Both [Hilary (Step 3: Add documentation)](http://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/) and [Hadley (Object documentation)](http://r-pkgs.had.co.nz/man.html) discuss this at length and I refer you to there pages.